cool-l/CollectionView/README.md

 # Front-end CollectionView
 ## Introduction
-A memory and CPU efficient implementation to display a collection of contents in web browser.
+A memory and CPU efficient implementation to display a collection of data in web browser.

 ## Dependent
 jQuery